CLF Experimental Support during Vulcan Shutdown Period

 On the proposal dashboard you enter the proposal system by clicking "Apply" on the Vulcan Shutdown Support access tile.
 This will direct you to the proposal system and you can create your proposal by selecting "Vulcan Shutdown Support".
 Follow the on-line instructions, uploading your proposal to the external facility (if submitted) or a 1 page summary.
 Further guidance on using the system can be found here.

-For targetry and diagnostic support requests we require the completion of the technical pack document:
+For requests asking for targetry and/or diagnostic support we require the completion of the appropriate form for each:

 This is to provide the facility with sufficient detail to assess the requirements and balance requests.
-This should be submitted to the website alongside your science case.
+These should be submitted to the proposal website alongside your science case.

 Eligibility criteria